oroinc/documentation/user_guide/data_management_grids.rst

 |

-In the same manner you can merge several records (if applicable).
-Currently, merge can only be done for several :ref:`accounts <user-guide-accounts>`.
+In the same manner, you can merge several records (if applicable).
+Currently, merge can only be done for :ref:`accounts <user-guide-accounts>`.